laymonage/slides-student-maintainer/slides.md

 So it took a little over a year from when I submitted the initial PR to the day it was released.

 But hey, we made it!

+Raise your hands if you've used `JSONField`.
+Thanks, glad you find it useful!
 -->

 ---